 How do you want people visiting your company to feel?
 A digital reception system is a combination of software and people, delivering a seamless visitor experience and the best customer service.

-A digitalised reception automates the visitor management process, providing a digital reception service that drives productivity and efficiency, enhances workplace and experience while cutting cost.
+A digitalised reception automates the visitor management process, providing a digital reception service that drives productivity and efficiency, and enhances workplace and experience while cutting costs.

 Employees will expect to see a physical safety presence when they return to the office.
 Many offices are adopting a safety tape, signs and screens method, which is not the best way to achieve a safe and secure reception.
 In short: tapes and signs are the paths of least resistance for the Facilities Manager.
 Quick, easy to order but not a good long-term solution, expensive, inefficient and threatening for the employee.
 Here’s why: